Inappropriateness: Regulation

 In the United States, the Supreme Court has ruled in FCC v.
 Pacifica Foundation (1978) that the Federal Communications Commission has the power to punish constitutionally protected but "indecent" expression on radio and broadcast television.
 The FCC released guidelines on indecency in 2001.
 The radio and television broadcast of indecent material is prohibited between 6 a.m. and 10 p.m.

+History - San Francisco

+Indecency and good morals laws became more common in 19th century San Francisco as the population of women increased.
+Very frequently, immigrant women were targeted for being indecent regardless of whether they were a sex worker or not.
+European men criticized Chinese, Mexican, and South American women for being improper, immodest, and impure, articulating a stark boundary between racialized and gendered legality.